 Step 4: Straining & bottling

-After two weeks or so you can squeeze the alcohol mixture through muslin to remove plant material.
+After two weeks or so you can squeeze and press out the spent herb material through muslin and discard.
 You now have a finished tincture ready to pour into labeled tincture bottles.